 Scalp Infections

 Fungal infections like ringworm can lead to hair loss.
 Ringworm, despite the name, is not caused by a worm.
 It is the result of yeast or fungal overgrowth.
+The most common cause of dandruff is a yeast known as Malassezia.

 Iron Deficiency Anemia Hair Loss